Do you want to learn to rank #1 for high-traffic keywords in any niche?

 Important: Try to beat your competition on every level - length, current information, design.

-Ok, you have a great piece of content.
-The next step is to optimize your on-page SEO.
+You now have a great piece of content.
+The next step is to optimize on-page SEO.

 Step #3: On-Page Optimization